aisynahdah20/Covid-19_CXR_classification_vgg16/README.md

 ## Model Architecture

 We utilized a pre-trained VGG16 model as the backbone for this classification task.
-The model was built with Transfer Learning on our dataset and achieved excellent performance.
+The model was built with transfer learning on our dataset and achieved excellent performance.
 Details on the model's architecture can be found in the [model directory](model/).

 ## Results